-The S&P 500 Scored & Screened+ Index (USD) NTR (the "Index") targets 75% of the free-float market capitalization of each Global Industry Classification Standard ("GICS") industry group within the Parent Index using the S&P Global ESG score as the defining characteristic.
+The S&P SmallCap 600 Scored & Screened+ Index (USD) NTR (the "Index") targets 75% of the free-float market capitalization of each Global Industry Classification Standard ("GICS") industry group within the Parent Index using the S&P Global ESG score as the defining characteristic.

 The Index initial universe includes all securities that compose its Parent Index.

 Then, the following filters are applied:

-- 1. Companies involved in business activities identified in accordance with the published Index methodology including tobacco, controversial weapons, military contracting, small arms, thermal coal, oil sands or tar sands, shale oil & gas and Artic drilling are excluded; - 2.
-Companies with disqualifying United Nations Global Compact "(UNGC") scores are excluded; - 3.
-Companies that do not have an S&P Global ESG Score or with an S&P Global ESG Score that falls within the worst 25% of ESG scores from each GICS industry group are excluded.
-The global universe for this categorization is defined as the union of the S&P Global LargeMidCap and S&P Global 1200 as of the end of March of the prior year.
+1. Companies involved in business activities identified in accordance with the published Index methodology including tobacco, controversial weapons, military contracting, small arms, thermal coal, oil sands or tar sands, shale oil & gas and Artic drilling are excluded;

+2. Companies with disqualifying United Nations Global Compact (UNGC) scores are excluded;

+3. Companies that do not have an S&P Global ESG Score or with an S&P Global ESG Score that falls within the worst 25% of ESG scores from each GICS industry group or with an S&P Global ESG Score that falls within the worst 10% of scores in the company's Parent Index are excluded.